-Pelicans-Knicks game postponed by earthquake
+Pelicans-Knicks game cut short by earthquake

-LAS VEGAS (AP) — An earthquake that struck Southern California forced the NBA to postpone the finish of a Summer League game between New Orleans and New York on Friday night, while engineers checked to see if the integrity of the Thomas & Mack Center on UNLV’s campus was compromised in any way by the tremors.
+LAS VEGAS (AP) — An earthquake that struck Southern California on Friday night forced the NBA to cancel the finish of a two Summer League games, including a marquee sold-out matchup between New Orleans and New York, while engineers checked to see if the integrity of the Thomas & Mack Center on UNLV’s campus was compromised in any way by the tremors.

 The Los Angeles Dodgers and San Diego Padres played through the earthquake during their game at Dodger Stadium , though a WNBA game in Las Vegas was also stopped.

 The primary issue at Summer League was the arena’s overhead scoreboard, which is suspended from the roof by cables and swayed noticeably when the quake hit.
-A game between Phoenix and Denver, scheduled for later Friday in the Thomas & Mack, was moved out of there — and a game in the adjacent Cox Pavilion, which does not have an overhead scoreboard, was also halted for precautionary reasons.
+A game between Phoenix and Denver, scheduled for later Friday in the Thomas & Mack, never started and was ultimately canceled — and a San Antonio-Orlando game in the adjacent Cox Pavilion, which does not have an overhead scoreboard, was also halted for precautionary reasons.
+The Magic were leading 75-59 and were declared winners.

 “Safety comes first, second, third,” Summer League executive director Warren LeGarie said.

 The Knicks-Pelicans game, the NBA debuts for No. 1 pick Zion Williamson of New Orleans and No. 3 pick RJ Barrett of New York, was called with 7:53 left and New Orleans leading 80-74.
-The Pelicans believed it would count as a win; the NBA said it was checking to determine if the finish could still occur, presumably Saturday.
+The NBA later decided that the game would end there, with the Pelicans prevailing.

+NBA officials said late Friday they were going forward with the idea that Saturday’s games in Las Vegas would be played as scheduled.
+There was a crack found on the court in the Cox arena, though it was barely noticeable and needed only minor repair.

 “I was bringing the ball up, it felt like someone was pushing my hip, like I kind of leaned this way, and I was like ‘Oh my gosh, what is going on?'”
 New Orleans guard Frank Jackson said.
 “And then I just saw everything shaking.”